Mantas-2155X/plugin-ideas/README.md

 If there is **(NEEDS TEST)** near a feature, it's probably finished but not yet released.

 ### [HCharaSwitcher](https://github.com/Mantas-2155X/HCharaSwitcher)
-* Button or hotkey to swap the two girls selected before the scene (keeping their current clothing, if it was changed mid-scene), rather than having to manually replace each girl through the menu.
+* Keeping current clothing, if it was changed mid-scene
   * Priority -> Medium
   * Issue -> https://github.com/Mantas-2155X/HCharaSwitcher/issues/2